 - 534. Each package that conforms to: - (a) An IP-1, IP-2 or IP-3 design shall be legibly and durably marked on the outside of the packaging with "TYPE IP-1", "TYPE IP-2" or "TYPE IP-3", as appropriate. - (b) A Type A package design shall be legibly and durably marked on the outside of the packaging with "TYPE A". - (c) An IP-2, IP-3 or a Type A package design shall be legibly and durably marked on the outside of the packaging with the international vehicle registration code (VRI code) of the country of origin of design and either the name of the manufacturer or other identification of the packaging specified by the competent authority of the country of origin of design. - 535.
-Each package that conforms to a design approved under one or more of paras 807-816 and 820 shall be legibly and durably marked on the outside of the packaging with the following information: - (a) The identification mark allocated to that design by the competent authority; - (b) A serial number to uniquely identify each packaging that conforms to that design; - (c) "TYPE B(U)", "TYPE B(M)" or "TYPE C", in the case of a Type B(U), Type B(M) or Type C package design. - 536.
-Each package that conforms to a Type B(U), Type B(M) or Type C package design shall have the outside of the outermost receptacle, that is resistant to the effects of fire and water, plainly marked by embossing, stamping or other means resistant to the effects of fire and water with the trefoil symbol shown in Fig. 1. - 536A.
-Any mark on the package made in accordance with the requirements of paras 534(a) and (b) and 535(c) relating to the package type that does not relate to the UN number and proper shipping name assigned to the consignment shall be removed or covered. - 537.
+Each package that conforms to a design approved under one or more of paras 807-816 and 820 shall be legibly and durably marked on the outside of the packaging with the following information: - (a) The identification mark allocated to that design by the competent authority; - (b) A serial number to identify uniquely each packaging that conforms to that design; - (c) "TYPE B(U)", "TYPE B(M)" or "TYPE C", in the case of a Type B(U), Type B(M) or Type C package design. - 536.
+Each package that conforms to a Type B(U), Type B(M) or Type C package design shall have the outside of the outermost receptacle, that is resistant to the effects of fire and water, plainly marked by embossing, stamping or other means resistant to the effects of fire and water with the trefoil symbol shown in Fig. 1. - 537.
 Where LSA-I or SCO-I material is contained in receptacles or wrapping materials and is transported under exclusive use, as permitted by para.
-520, the outer surface of these receptacles or wrapping materials may bear the mark "RADIOACTIVE LSA-I" or "RADIOACTIVE SCO-I", as appropriate.
+520, the outer surface of these receptacles or wrapping materials may bear the marking "RADIOACTIVE LSA-I" or "RADIOACTIVE SCO-I", as appropriate.